Call Toll-Free: 1-855-FINORIC

 Most of our or our partner facilities are either FDA-cGMP, ISO-9001, Halal and Kosher, ISO-14000, REACH, ISO-22000, and/or HACCP certified.

 The marked pharmaceutical and food grade chemicals are offered by our principals directly.

 For MSDS Sheet Click MSDS SDS of Zinc Oxide Suppliers

-CAS Number 1341-13-2 USP FCC Food Grade ACS Reagent BP Ph Eur Grade Suppliers
+CAS Number 1341-13-2 USP FCC Food Grade Analytical Reagent BP Ph Eur Grade Suppliers

 Zinc Oxide USP Grade

 Zinc Oxide, freshly ignited, contains not less than 99.0 percent and not more than 100.5 percent of ZnO.